The best desktop aquarium should be affordable, quality-made and easy to work with. If you want a desktop aquarium, there are many to choose from.

 - They are great starter tanks to learn the basics of fish care.

 - They are a good idea if you are trying to decide if you want a bigger tank.

 Finding the Best Desktop Aquarium

 To find the best desktop aquarium, you could go shop until you drop if you’d like.
 But I’m just going to give you my opinion on what I personally think is the best desktop aquarium.
 It might save you some time in your quest to find a tank.

 My pick for the best desktop aquarium is the Aqueon 1-Gallon Mini Bowl.
 Here’s why.

-First of all, I know Aqueon products.—And they are great.
-My first aquarium was an Aqueon 10-gallon tank.
+First of all, I know Aqueon products.
+And from my personal experience, they are excellent.
+My first aquarium was an Aqueon ten-gallon tank.

 The tank does come with everything you to get started, but you will need to purchase the items below separately:

 - Gravel for the bottom of the tank.